 Bring your iPad app to macOS with Mac Catalyst.

 Starting with Xcode 11, you can create a Mac version of your iPad app using Mac Catalyst.
-Configuring your app to run in macOS takes just a click in a checkbox.
-However, more steps may be needed depending on the system features and frameworks your app uses.
+Configuring your app to run in macOS can take just a click in a checkbox, although more steps may be needed depending on the system features and frameworks your app uses.

 Configure Your App for Mac